nighthawk/nelly-care/src/content/faq.md

 - I hold current First Aid, CPR, Asthma and Anaphylaxis Training, plus a Working with Children Check and Police Check as well as a Child Protection Awareness Certificate
 - Clear safety procedures for travel, emergencies, and communication

-## How can I book?
+## Do you still have a free spot on day X?
+How can I book?

-Bookings can be made via my online system:
+Availability can be checked and bookings made online via
 👉 https://nellysadventures.setmore.com/

 Or feel free to get in touch if you’d like to chat first.